microsoft/vscode-docs/docs/languages/javascript.md

 There are two more steps to configure IntelliSense across all the files in your workspace and external modules:

 1. Create a `jsconfig.json` file to indicate a [JavaScript project](/docs/languages/javascript.md#javascript-project-jsconfigjson).
-2. Create a `package.json` file listing dependencies so that [automatic typings acquisition](/docs/languages/javascript.md#automatic-typings-acquisition) kicks in.
+2. Create a `package.json` file listing dependencies so that [automatic type acquisition](/docs/languages/javascript.md#automatic-type-acquisition) kicks in.

 ![JavaScript intellisense animation](images/javascript/javascript_intellisense.gif)